Syrian Democratic Forces

-The Syrian Democratic Forces (SDF) is a coalition of ethnic militias and rebel groups in North and East Syria (AANES).
-An alliance of forces formed during the Syrian civil war composed primarily of Kurdish, Arab, and Assyrian/Syriac, as well as some smaller Armenian, Turkmen and Chechen forces.
-It is militarily led by the People's Protection Units (YPG), a Kurdish militia recognized as a terrorist group by Turkey.
-SDF also includes several ethnic militias, and various factions of the Syrian opposition's Free Syrian Army.
-Founded in October 2015, the SDF states its mission as fighting to create a secular, democratic and federalised Syria.
-According to Turkey, the Syrian Democratic Forces has direct links to the PKK.
+The Syrian Democratic Forces (SDF) is a Kurdish-led coalition of U.S.-backed left-wing ethnic militias and rebel groups, and serves as the official military wing of the Democratic Autonomous Administration of North and East Syria (DAANES; also unofficially known as Rojava).
+Founded on 10 October 2015, the stated mission of the SDF is to create a secular, democratic, and federalized Syria.
+The SDF is opposed by Turkey, who view the group as an extension of the Kurdistan Workers' Party (PKK), which it has designated a terrorist group.
+On 10 March 2025, the SDF agreed to integrate into Syrian state institutions under the Syrian caretaker government.
+Mazloum Abdi met with the committee formed by Ahmed al-Sharaa to implement the deal; further meetings were planned for April.

-The primary opponents of the SDF are the various Islamist and Arab nationalist forces supported by Turkey, involved in the civil war, in particular al-Qaeda affiliates, the Islamic State of Iraq and the Levant (ISIL), the Syrian National Army (TFSA), the Turkish Armed Forces, and their allies.
-The SDF has focused primarily on the so-called Islamic State, successfully driving them from important strategic areas, such as Al-Hawl, Shaddadi, Tishrin Dam, Manbij, al-Tabqah, Tabqa Dam, Baath Dam, and ISIL's former capital of Raqqa.
-In March 2019, the SDF announced the total territorial defeat of ISIS in Syria, with the SDF taking control of the last stronghold in Baghuz.
+Formed as a rebel alliance in the Syrian civil war with American support, the SDF is composed primarily of Kurdish, Arab, and Assyrian/Syriac, as well as some smaller Armenian, Turkmen, and Chechen forces.
+It is militarily led by the People's Protection Units (YPG), a Kurdish militia which is designated as a terrorist group by both Turkey and Qatar.
+The SDF also includes several ethnic militias and various factions of the Syrian opposition's Free Syrian Army.

-Since the territorial defeat of ISIL, the SDF has increasingly been involved with resisting the growing Turkish occupation of northern Syria.
+Opponents of the SDF include various Islamist, Syrian nationalist, and pro-Turkish forces involved in the civil war.
+Major enemies include al-Qaeda affiliates, the Islamic State of Iraq and the Levant (ISIL), the Syrian National Army (TFSA), the Turkish Armed Forces, and their allies.
+Up to 2019, the SDF focused primarily on ISIL, successfully driving them from important strategic areas such as Al-Hawl, Shaddadi, Tishrin Dam, Manbij, al-Tabqah, Tabqa Dam, Freedom Dam, and ISIL's former capital of Raqqa.
+In March 2019, the SDF announced the total territorial defeat of ISIL in Syria, with the SDF taking control of the last stronghold in Baghuz.
+Since then, the SDF has increasingly been involved in combatting the TFSA and Turkish presence in northern Syria.